 Other insects such as cockroaches can contaminate food, making customers sick if you’re serving it to them.
 For this reason, they need to be controlled if they’ve entered your commercial building.

-Cockroaches are known carriers of diseases such as dysentery, diarrhoea, cholera and typhoid fever.
+Cockroaches are known carriers of diseases such as dysentery, diarrhea, cholera and typhoid fever.
 They walk over all surfaces and spread these diseases to worktops, kitchens and food.

 It would be best to prevent pests at the beginning of your construction build, but sometimes that is not possible.
 If you already have a pest infestation, search for some pest-proofing products or contact a professional to stop the problem before it escalates.